HakubJozak/mana/README.markdown

 ### More Features Convenience - Versions 1+

+ - saving - (each player obtains unique URL to connect to the old game as a same user)
  - counters on the cards
  - link the cards to MagicCardsInfo (to see errata and stuff in a new window)
  - visible shuffling effect